How would you go about finding and attracting more customers if traditional marketing was off the table?

 If I had to guess, you’d start with people.
 You’d take a close look at the people who build your products or services and the people who buy from you.
 You’d take excellent care of these people.
 You’d know them, what’s important to them, their wants, needs, and lifestyle.
 You’d make sure they knew they were well cared for, so they would talk to the people who aren’t yet your customers.

-You and your team would likely become really good at human connection.
+You and your team would likely become much better at human connection.
 You’d know and use people’s first name.
 You’d look them in the eye.
 You’d express gratitude.
 You’d listen carefully to them.
 You’d adopt a more profound sense of service and connection.
 You’d make some magic through these connections.

 It’s actually human nature.
 We’re all wired to connect and collaborate.
 The deepest part of our humanity seeks belonging.
 We search for belonging where we can find it.
 Not just “fitting in” but true belonging.
 This is where you see the humanity and commonality in the people you work with and the customers you serve.
 I speak and write about this in my TEDx talk.